-The first step of using MEASURE is to write out one’s mission, which ideally combines the school’s mission with ASCA’s National Model.
-The second step is to identify element in one’s school that one is trying to change.
+The first step of using MEASURE is to write out one’s mission, which ideally combines the school’s mission with the ASCA’s National Model.
+The second step is to identify the element in one’s school that one is trying to change.
 For instance, one might be trying to increase the overall attendance or trying to increase the amount of students trying to pass a state exam like ISTEP.
 The third step is to analyze the current school data.
 This might mean looking up raw scores for state exams or looking up attendance rates on the Department of Education website.
 Once the data is collected, the school counselor should disaggregate the data to focus on demographics.
 Then, the school counselor can determine where inequities are present within the school and determine which areas to focus on with their programs (Stone & Dahir, 2011).

 The next step in the MEASURE model is to identify which stakeholders in the school or community that could help make this new program work.
 These types of people include faculty of the school, parents, school board members, businesses in the community, or even people in church organizations.
 The goal is to gather the people who can help create a positive change in the school that will help the students succeed.
 The fifth step is to evaluate the results of the program (Stone & Dahir, 2011).
-Stone and Dahir (2011) state “even if the targeted results were met, there is still reflection and refining to do” (p.
+Stone and Dahir (2011) state, “even if the targeted results were met, there is still reflection and refining to do” (p.
 33).
 The sixth step is to educate the stakeholders and other pertinent people about the results of the program.
 This way, school counselors are showing the positive impact of their programs and providing data to other school counselors for their future programs.
 The final part of the MEASURE system is to invoke systematic change within the school, home, and community.
 The MEASURE system is intended to enhance student learning at all levels by involving multiple stakeholders within the school and community (Stone & Dahir, 2011).

 The MEASURE model for evaluating school counseling programs is great when evaluating specific programs within a school counseling curriculum.
 However, it does not necessarily evaluate the program as a whole.
 Instead, a school counselor would need to look at each individual piece of their program to identify what is working and what is not.
 As a future school counselor, I would use MEASURE to evaluate each of my programs on an individual basis and to determine if the programs have an equity focus.
 My favorite part of the MEASURE program is that it is a developed program that outlines each step to the process of collecting data.
 Using this system makes it simple to analyze data and less time-consuming for future school counselors.